Article IV – Procedures For Behavioral Misconduct

 - Q. During the deliberation, the Board or administrative hearing officer will first determine the facts of the case.
 The Board or hearing officer will then decide whether or not the accused student or student organization is in violation of conduct regulations as charged.
 If the decision is “yes,” the Board advisor will inform the Board members of past violations and sanctions to be taken into account when determining sanction(s).
 The Board or administrative hearing officer will then decide on sanctions for the respondent.
 All decisions and determinations of the Board shall then be made by majority vote.
 All aspects of the hearing and deliberations are confidential.

-- R. The respondent will be asked to return to the hearing room, and the decision will be read.
-If there are multiple respondents, they will be called back in individually.
-If found to be in violation, the respondent will be informed of the right to appeal as set forth in Article V of this Code.
+- R. If a decision regarding responsibility and sanctioning can be determined directly following the hearing, the respondent will be asked to return to the hearing room and the decision will be read.
+If there are multiple respondents, they will be called back individually.
+If a decision cannot be rendered at the close of the hearing, the hearing officer or Board will provide the respondent with a timeline of when the findings will be determined and a Decision Memo will be emailed to the responding students’ college email account.
+If found to be in violation, the respondent will be informed of the right to appeal as set forth in this Code.

 - S. At the conclusion of the conduct session, the chairperson/hearing officer will remind the Board as to the confidentiality of the proceedings and then adjourn the Board.